djorocas/ansible/README.md

- Ansible uses facts, which are mainly system environment information and uses these facts to check the states and verify whether it needs to change anything (on the remote nodes) in order to get a desired outcome.
+ Ansible uses facts, which are mainly system environment information and uses these facts to check the states and verify whether it needs to change anything (on the remote hosts) in order to get a desired outcome.

  This makes it really safe to run Ansible playbook over and over again.